nabil-boag/open-the-source/README.md

 # Open the source :zap:

-This document aims to provide a rationale for open sourcing and a clear process on how to achieve this in any company.
+This document aims to provide a simple rationale for open sourcing and a clear process on how to achieve this in any company.

+For a more in depth guide on building and maintaing open source projects I recommend https://opensource.guide/.

 ## Why you open source